catlinman/mavulp.com/mavulp.com/pages/test.md

 {
-  title: "Test page"
+  title: "Formatting Test Page"
   description: "This page is intended to test features of the Mavulp website"
-  author: "Catlinman"
+  author: "catlinman"
 }

+# Table of contents #

 $index